open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 * Add a shortcut to desktop
 * Finish

-##Why we need Script?
+##Why do we need the Script?

-* Setting up any new environment requires to find,Download and install diffrent softwares.
+* Setting up any new environment requires finding, downloading, and installing diffrent software.
-* To install diffrent softwares and related components saperately is time consuming process.
+* To install diffrent software and related components separately is time-consuming process.
-* It also arises the complexity overall if software have compatibility issues or dependancies.
+* It also increases the complexity overall if the software has compatibility issues or dependencies.
-* Hence to automate the process of installation by runnning single script is easiest way to avoid such overhead.
+* Hence automating the process of installation by runnning a single script is easiest way to avoid such overhead.
-* You do not need to install softwares saperately for settig up environment and script will install all software at once.
+* You do not need to install software separately for setting up environment and the script will install all software at once.
-In privious steps we need to install vagrant, virtualbox saperately.
-This script will simplifies the process and helps to configure Bell app.
+In previous steps we need to install vagrant and virtualbox saperately.
+This script will simplify the process and help to configure Bell app.

 ##About Homebrew
-* Homebrew simplifies the process of downloading,compiling and installing softwares using simple script.
+* Homebrew simplifies the process of downloading, compiling, and installing software using a simple script.
-* It is bulk installer and command line utility script which automate the process of installation on OS X operating system .
+* It is a bulk installer and command line utility script which automates the process of installation on the OS X operating system .
-* Homebrew is package manager which implemented in ruby language.
+* Homebrew is a package manager which is implemented in ruby language.
 You can research more about it by visiting http://brew.sh/ link.

 ##Useful links
 [Homebrew](http://brew.sh/ )